cstarrett/cstarrett.github.io/_posts/2022-08-16-keeping-current-with-myself.md

 tags:
 ---

-For decades I valued being able to "define myself."
+I used to value being able to "define myself."
 In my 20s and early 30s I was on a path that let me answer the two questions of "Who am I" and "What is my work" with the same answer: "I'm an ethnomusicologist."

 When I finally accepted that this label was not an honest answer to either question, I was left with the uncomfortable realization that I didn't know who I was or what my work was.
 In the years that followed,  I struggled to craft a "personal brand."
 I read books and blog posts, wrote out lists of values, drafted mission statements, and crafted "elevator pitches" that could encapsulate my essence in 30 seconds.